kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0437 Experimental permits.md

 ### §437.9   Issuance of an experimental permit.

-The FAA issues an experimental permit authorizing an unlimited number of launches or reentries for a suborbital rocket design for the uses described in §437.5.
+The FAA issues an experimental permit authorizing an unlimited number of launches or reentries for a suborbital rocket design for the uses described in [[Volume 4/C Licensing/0437 Experimental permits.md#§437.5   Eligibility for an experimental permit.|§437.5]].

 ### §437.11   Duration of an experimental permit.